F4-Group/osrm-docker/README.md

     -s devicemapper

-to be added to docker deamon options (usually in /etc/init.d/docker )
+to be added to docker deamon options (for Ubuntu, usually in /etc/default/docker )